Telenav-Search/search-android-demo-app/README.md

-# Telenav SDK Demo App
+# Telenav Android SDK Demo App

 This is a sample app provided to show developers what Telenav SDKs looks like in action, and help them see a real example of integrating Telenav SDKs into their applications.